14 Top-Rated Campgrounds near San Francisco, CA

 At the coastal end of the Steep Ravine Trail, the state park also offers eight rustic coastal cabins at the Steep Ravine Cabins and Environmental Campground.
 These cabins are located within vicinity to Stinson Beach and cater to a remote experience.

 Official site: https://www.parks.ca.gov/?page_id=471

-Northwest of Anthony Chabot and connected by hiking trail, Redwood Regional Park is also operated by the East Bay Regional Park District.
-With dense forests of giant trees, Redwood Regional Park features three different group sites to spend the night.
-Available by reservation only, campgrounds like Fern Dell Group Campground can accommodate up to 50 people.
+Northwest of Anthony Chabot and connected by a hiking trail, Redwood Regional Park is also operated by the East Bay Regional Park District.
+With dense forests of giant trees, Redwood Regional Park features three different group sites to spend the night, available by reservation only.
+These group campgrounds, like the Fern Dell Group Campground, accommodate up to 50 people.

 Farther east and outside of Fremont, Lake Del Valle Family Campground is also operated by the East Bay Regional Park District.
 Lake Del Valley Campground features 150 individual campsites that are just over an hour away from San Francisco.

 9. Angel Island Environmental Campsites, Angel Island State Park

 Angel Island State Park encompasses the largest natural island in the San Francisco Bay and is only accessible by ferry or personal boat.
 The island is sparsely populated and has 13 miles of trails, making for a day hiker's dream.
 The routes include one up to Mount Liverpool, the highest point on the island.